-Table S2.
-Pairwise t-test contrasts of amplitude in ROIs for the time interval 200-300 ms and different levels of valence.
+Table A. Pairwise t-test contrasts of amplitude in ROIs for the time interval 200-300 ms and different levels of valence.
 P-table shows the uncorrected p-values, the Bonferroni corrected significance level is alpha=0.003.
 Significant differences marked in boldface.